loverdos/restie/README.md

 	def GET_BOOK_ORDER(rctx: RestRoutingContext,
 	                     customer: String, bookOrder: String): Unit

+with `customer` and `bookOrder` given the appropriate values from the URI.
 The `rctx` parameter must always be of a subclass of `RestRoutingContext`, whose role is to hold contextual information about the request.
 Under a servlet container environment, a typical case is the `SimpleServletRoutingContext` which provides the servlet request and